phanen/xv6-labs-2023/answers-thread.md

 ## ph

-given random KV storage, then:
+Given random KV storage, then:
 - each thread put some random KV
 - join
 - each thread get all KVs that should exist